• Skip to primary navigation

 Jump to Recipe Print Recipe

-3 bottles of butterfly pea lemon soda
+three bottles of butterfly pea lemonade

 And let me just ask you this question - doesn't this drink look so pretty and inviting it makes you want to relax and enjoy it?
 You could have a happy meal with this drink and my chicken tomato cucumber salad or Thai green beef curry and rice!